 Subject Line Examples:

-Here is an example of the email message.
-Feel free to use it.
+Here is an example of an email message.
+Please feel free to use it.

 “Hi (First Name of Client)!